-Julie Anne Moore Dillingham passed away on June 18, 2026, at the age of 51 after a brief battle with colon cancer and pneumonia, the daughter of Pat Moore and Dianne (Troxel) Moore.
+Julie Anne Moore Dillingham passed away on June 18, 2026, at the age of 51 after a brief battle with colon cancer and pneumonia.
+Julie was born to Pat Moore and Dianne (Troxel) Moore Jan.
+19, 1975.

-She was preceded in death by her “Pops” Larry Hayes, Bailey’s dad and Julie’s dear friend Brian Hammel, brother-in-law Tom Sieverkropp, godson Wyatt Smith, and grandparents Darrel and Lucille Troxel, June and Allen Moore, John and Helen Crowley, and Mary and Earl Moore.
+Proceeded in death by her “Pops,” Larry Hayes, Bailey’s Dad and Julie’s dear friend Brian Hammel, brother-in-law Tom Sieverkropp, godson Wyatt Smith, and grandparents Darrell and Lucille Troxel, June and Allen Moore, John and Helen Crowley, and Mary and Earl Moore.

-Julie is survived by her husband Joshua Dillingham, and three daughters, Bailey Hammel (Phil), Gracee Dillingham (Casey) and Kloee Dillingham; mother Dianne Hayes; father Pat and second mom Sue Moore; sisters Reka Sieverkrop, Shanna Spring (James), and Tera Lindquist (Mike); brothers Randy Hayes (Val) and Rob Hayes (Tonia); brothers-in-law Daniel and Ryan Wollam; grandsons Brain and Gene Gains, Robert and Oliver Carr and Baby J (due Sept.
-26, 2026); aunts and uncles Bruce Moore (Lynn), Beth Peter’s (Matt), Dwayne Troxel (Jeannie), and Lori Davies; nieces and nephews Maddie Hayes, Hayden King, Weston, Austin, and Ryan Sieverkropp, Amber and Anthony Hayes, Samantha and Miya Lindquist, Michael Spring, and Natalie, Ivy, and Kyndra Wollam; along with multiple cousins; and all of her special “peoples, many friends and an endless amount of adoptive children over the years in favor of her open door policy — a true testament to her love that she not only had for her biological children, but the love she had for the children of the community who always knew her door was open for the opportunity of a safe haven, and all the people whose lives she touched.
+Julie is survived by her husband, Joshua Dillingham; three daughters, Bailey Hammel (Phil), Gracee Dillingham (Casey) and Kloee Dillingham; mother, Dianne Hayes; father, Pat and second mom, Sue Moore; sisters, Reka Sieverkropp, Shanna Spring (James), and Tera Lindquist (Mike); brothers, Randy Hayes (Val) and Rob Hayes (Tonia); brothers-in-law, Daniel and Ryan Wollam; grandsons, Brian and Gene Gaines, Robert and Oliver Carr and Baby J (due Sept.
+26); aunts and uncles, Bruce Moore (Lynn), Beth Peters (Matt), Dwayne Troxel (Jeannie) and Lori Davies; nieces and nephews, Maddie Hayes, Hayden King, Weston, Austin, and Ryan Sieverkropp, Amber and Anthony Hayes, Samantha and Miya Lindquist, Michael Spring, and Natalie, Ivy, and Kyndra Wollam; along with multiple cousins, and all of her special “peoples,” many friends and endless amounts of adopted children over the years in favor of her open-door policy.
+A true testament to her love that she not only had for her biological children, but the love she had for the children of the community who always knew her door was open for the opportunity of a safe haven, as well as all the people whose lives she touched.
 Her memory will live on through the love, stories, and moments shared by those who knew and loved her.

 She will be deeply missed and forever remembered.